Comfort food at its finest! Savory Breakfast Sausage Meatballs are served with rich, peppered white gravy. Have them for breakfast or as an appetizer.

 Shape the mixture into meatballs.

-Step 2: Bake the meatballs
+Bake the meatballs

 Bake the meatballs on a baking sheet for about a half hour until they're cooked through.

-Step 3: Make the gravy
+Make the milk gravy

-Step 4: Serve 'em up!
+Serve 'em up!

 Transfer the finished meatballs to a serving dish and top them with gravy.
 Enjoy them while they're hot!